Skip to main content

 The Connection to Stress and Sleep

 The body’s stress response system, governed by the hypothalamic-pituitary-adrenal (HPA) axis, is deeply intertwined with progesterone production.
 The precursor molecule for both progesterone and the primary stress hormone, cortisol, is pregnenolone.
-During periods of chronic stress, the body prioritizes the production of to manage the perceived threat.
+During periods of chronic stress, the body prioritizes the production of cortisol to manage the perceived threat.

 This shunts the available pregnenolone away from the pathways that produce progesterone, a phenomenon sometimes referred to as “pregnenolone steal.”
 The biological logic is one of survival; the body will always prioritize immediate crisis management over long-term reproductive and metabolic stability.
 This creates a self-perpetuating cycle.